HariRangarajan-Solace/solace-aws-integration-workshop/content/6_ModuleFour/index.en.md

 Once they are stored in the S3, these events can be used for a variety of different processing including analytics.

 After this module you will have :
-- Setup a S3 bucket
+- Set up a S3 bucket
 - Persisted events to this S3 bucket using the native Solace connector
-- Used the items stored in the S3 bucket to build Opensearch analytics dashboards.

-Below is a design of the flow :